UBC-STAT/stat-201/docs/syllabus-page.md

 #### Test Dates

-- Midterm 1: Wednesday, Octomer 18, 2023 (in class)
+- Midterm 1:  Wednesday, October 18, 2023 (in class)
 - Midterm 2:  Wednesday, November 22, 2023 (in class)
 - Final Exam: To be scheduled by Classroom Services

 ### Software Platforms